replaceitem/carpet-discarpet/docs/Functions.md

 `dc_build_embed(embed,'image',imageURL)`
 `dc_build_embed(embed,'thumbnail','thumbnailURL')`

-Here is a example on how to build an embed:
+Here is an example on how to build an embed:

 ```py
 e = dc_build_embed();